Stability and semi-stability of (2,2)-type surfaces: Abstract

 \section{Abstract}

-We describe the GIT compactification of the moduli of (2,2)-type effective divisors of $\mathbb{P}^1\times\mathbb{P}^2$ (i.e. surfaces of the linear system $\vert \pi_1^*\mathcal{O}_{\mathbb{P}^1}(2)\otimes \pi_2^*\mathcal{O}_{\mathbb{P}^2}(2)\vert$ ).
-In order to get the compactification, we characterize stable and semi-stable (2,2)-type surfaces, and also determine the equivalence classes of strictly semi-stable (2,2)-type surfaces under the equivalence relation of their orbit closure meeting.
+We describe the GIT compactification of the moduli of (2,2)-type effective divisors of $\mathbb{P}^1\times\mathbb{P}^2$ (i.e., surfaces of the linear system $\vert \pi_1^*\mathcal{O}_{\mathbb{P}^1}(2)\otimes \pi_2^*\mathcal{O}_{\mathbb{P}^2}(2)\vert$ ) which are generically Del Pezzo surfaces of degree two.
+In order to get the compactification, we characterize stable and semi-stable (2,2)-type surfaces, and also determine the equivalence classes of strictly semi-stable (2,2)-type surfaces.
+Moreover, we describe the boundary of the moduli of (2,2)-type surfaces.

 \subjclass[2010]{Primary 14J10, 14J17, 14L24; Secondary 14C20, 14D20.}